-(1) Only a person with impeccable reputation, the required experience, abilities, education and high moral qualities may be appointed as an official of the Financial Intelligence Unit.

-(2) An official of the Financial Intelligence Unit is required to maintain the confidentiality of information made known to them in connection with their official duties, including information subject to banking secrecy, even after the performance of their official duties or the termination of a service relationship connected with the processing or use of the information.
+- (1) Only a person with impeccable reputation, the required experience, abilities, education and high moral qualities may be appointed as an official of the Financial Intelligence Unit.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021] - (2) Officials of the Financial Intelligence Unit are required to maintain the confidentiality of information made known to them in the course of their official duties, including information subject to banking, business, office-related, professional or other secrecy or restricted access, even after the performance of their official duties or the termination of a service relationship connected with the processing or use of the information.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021]